 Profile gauge – A profile gauge is a useful tool for copying the shape of door mouldings or pipework; it provides a pattern that helps you fit soft flooring accurately.

 Cut a notch at each of the corners and trim around the doorframe.

 To fit around a WC pan or basin pedestal, fold back the sheet and pierce it with a knife just above floor level; draw the blade up towards the edge of the sheet.
 Make triangular cuts around the base, gradually working around the curve until the vinyl sheet can lie flat on the floor.
 Crease and cut off the waste.

 Joining strips of vinyl

 If you have to join widths of vinyl, scribe one edge to the wall, then overlap the free edge with the second sheet until the pattern matches exactly.
 Cut through both pieces with a knife, then remove the waste strips.
-Without moving the sheets, fold back both cut edges, apply tape or flooringand press the join together.
+Without moving the sheets, fold back both cut edges, apply tape or flooring adhesive and press the join together.